-The use, possession, delivery and sale of alcohol while on university-owned or controlled property is prohibited except as authorized by the university under WAC 172-64, Alcohol Policy at Eastern Washington University.
+The use, possession, delivery and sale of alcohol while on university-owned or controlled property is prohibited except as authorized by the university under WAC 172-64, Alcohol Policy at Eastern Washington University and WAC 172-65, Use of Alcoholic Beverages by Student Twenty-One Years and Older in Resident Halls and Other Student Housing at EWU.
 Any authorized use of alcohol must comply with state and federal laws, and all university policies, rules and regulations.
 Specifically, possession or consumption of alcohol by persons under the age of 21 is not permitted on campus.
 Selling or furnishing alcoholic beverages to persons under the age of 21 is also not permitted on campus.
 University alcohol policies and guidelines must be met before any alcohol-related event may be permitted.
 No kegs or "keg-quantities" of alcohol are allowed in the residence halls.
 Minor in possession of alcohol is a misdemeanor offense; if convicted, it may have a negative effect on certain educational and job requirements or opportunities.
-Further information about the alcohol policy at EWU is contained in WAC 172-64, as well as EWU Policy 602-01 (Drug and Alcohol Abuse Prevention).
-University rules and policies are available at https://sites.ewu.edu/policies/.
+Further information about the alcohol policy at EWU is contained in WAC 172-64, as well as EWU Policy 602-01 (Drug and Alcohol Abuse Prevention) and WAC 172-65, Use of Alcoholic Beverages by Student Twenty-One Years and Older in Resident Halls and Other Student Housing at EWU.
+University rules and policies are available at https://inside.ewu.edu/policies/.
 The state's criminal law regarding alcohol is RCW 66.44.270.